MF-DOOM-MADVILLAIN/Blackwater-tobacco-co./README.md

 Blackwater Tobacco Road isn’t just a shop—it’s a place where people from all walks of life can find something they enjoy, a moment to pause, and a taste of quality they can trust.
 I’m here to build more than a business; I’m here to create a name that stands for fairness, skill, and a good product.

 With steady work, careful planning, and an eye for what the customer wants, I’m ready to make Blackwater Tobacco Road a part of this town that people remember long after their time here.
+Thank you for taking the time to read this.

+Sincerely, William Mac Tavish